Transforming Tech with Diversity-Friendly Software

 - Internet trolls are even more hostile when they’re using their real names, a study finds, by Michael J. Coren in Quartz, summarizing a study by Katja Rost, Lea Stahel, and Bruno S. Frey

 - Nymwars, on Liminal States, with links to perspectives from Kathy Sierra (“keep the pseudonyms, lose the assholes”), s.e. smith of Tiger Beatdown, Denise Paolucci of Dreamwidth, Latoya Peterson of Racialicious, Caterina Fake of flickr, danah boyd of Microsoft Research, Kaliya (aka Identity Woman), and more

 The presentation talks about Mastodon as an example of diversity-friendly software based on its early focus on harassment, and the importance of furries and LGBTQ+ people in the early user base and development team.
-That said, the Mastodon community currently has some significant diversity challenges in some other dimension (for example, very few Black people and Latinxs, an attitude on many instances of shutting down discussions pertaining to identity or systemic oppression as “irrelevant”, and situations where people of color have been harassed).
+In particualr, key functionality like content warning and user muting has been largely driven by trans, queer, and nonbinary Mastodonians.
+That said, the Mastodon community currently has some significant diversity challenges in some other dimension (for example, very few Black and Latinx people), an attitude on many instances of shutting down discussions pertaining to identity or systemic oppression as “irrelevant”, and situations where people of color have been harassed.
 It will be interesting to see how things unfold.

 For more on Mastodon, here’s some articles by Sarah Jeong in Motherboard, Amaelle Guiton in Libération, Eugen Rochko (Mastodon’s creator), and Ryan Perrano on the challenges at it’s gotten “discovered”

 I have been on Twitter since 2008, accumulating nearly 100 thousand tweets and an inexplicable following of 42 thousand…motherboard.vice.com